Technology Guides

 What makes a good APD?

-Several of the characteristics of high-performance (or good) APDs are all interrelated.
+Several characteristics of high-performance (or good) APDs are interrelated.
 Often there is a compromise between speed, sensitivity, noise, linearity, optical damage threshold, and APD gain.
-Phlux has developed a technology that allows for leading-edge performance for the three main characteristics (noise, sensitivity, and gain) required for high-performance LIDAR, Ranging, and Optical Time Domain Reflectometry (OTDR) systems.
+Noiseless InGaAs APD technology offers leading-edge performance for the low noise, high sensitivity, and high gain required for high-performance LIDAR, laser range finding, and Optical Time Domain Reflectometry (OTDR) systems.

 Why High Gain?

-A high-gain APD enables the detection of lower light levels or a smaller number of photons.
-This is achieved by multiplying the small amount light to a signal that is above the noise floor of the transimpedance amplifier (TIA).
+A high-gain APD enables the detection of lower light levels or fewer photons.
+This is achieved by multiplying the small amount light to produce a signal above the noise floor of the transimpedance amplifier (TIA).
 Current APDs have a useful gain of between 10 - 40 before the noise of the APD becomes dominant.
 Phlux APDs can operate with a gain of over 100.
 Typically, high gain is close to the breakdown voltage of the APD, however with Noiseless InGaAs™ APD technology the APD can achieve high gain well away from the breakdown voltage, enabling stable operation.

 Why High Sensitivity?